Pakistan, Tajikistan agree on exploring ties in trade, energy, defence sectors

 Tajikistan both at the government and people level, besides giving a further boost to their bilateral relations.

 The two leaders also witnessed inking of Memorandum of Understanding on trade cooperation.
-Minister for Commerce Ghulam Dastgir Khan signed the MoU on trade cooperation along with Tajik Minister of Economy NaimatUllah Hikmatullah Zada.
+Minister for Commerce Khurram Dastgir Khan signed the MoU on trade cooperation along with Tajik Minister of Economy NaimatUllah Hikmatullah Zada.

 The MoU on cooperation between University of Arif Agriculture,